arXiv/accessibility2024/source/ai-and-crowdsourcing.md

 ## Resources

 ## Discussion
 Use this discussion board as a place to continue conversations about how AI and crowd-sourcing can benefit accessibility goals for research papers, or to share your relevant projects.
+Can't comment?
+See [instructions](getting-started.md) for logging in with github.